tpressnell/StudentRegistrationSystem/README.md

 A program that simulates a college student registration system that I wrote in my CS 232 class.

-This is a project, which simulates a students registration system, was assigned to my class to teach us about inheritance and super-classes.
+This is a project was assigned to my class to teach us about inheritance and super-classes.

 ## Course

 The core of this project is the Course class, which is the superclass for the program.
 It contains the members that are shared by both the Traditional and Online classes that are used by the program.
-It also implemts the abstract method conflictsWith() to allow all of the children classes to detect whether or not they conflict with each other.
-Here is the list of members, constructor, and abstract method from the Course class:
+It also implements the abstract method conflictsWith() to allow all of the children classes to detect whether or not they conflict with each other.
+Here is the list of the members, constructor, and abstract method from the Course class:

 ```java